 During fiscal 2003, the Company acquired a 33.3% interest in various mineral claims located in the Wemindji James Bay region of Quebec, Canada from Kel-Ex in consideration for 20,000 common shares of the Company valued at \$80,000.
-The Company holds a 78.9% contributing interest in a joint venture for the exploration of non-diamond commodities (ie; various base and precious metals), as well as a 74.6% contributing interest in the original project which will explore solely for diamonds within the same claim area.
+As of August 2017, the Company holds 100% of the project for the exploration of non-diamond commodities (ie; various base and precious metals), as well as a 75.5% contributing interest in the original project which will explore solely for diamonds within the same claim area.
 During the year ended April 30, 2016, the original \$80,000 asset was written off, as the project has moved on from the original claim blocks purchased.
 While the project continues, new areas are being explored and evaluated; as such, the original claim block no longer has value and has been removed from the Company's assets.